Prof. Bryan Caplan

 attribute can be good, mediocre, or bad.

-First two “laws of motion” for countries are
+First two “laws of motion” for

 Good ideas cause good policy (say, through a